CshlSiepelLab/phast/README.txt

 Engineering).
 The package is written in ANSI C, and has been compiled and run on the Linux, SunOS, and Mac OS X operating systems; it should be easy to port it to other UNIX-based systems.
-Note that it currently depends on the CLAPACK linear algebra package (see below).
+Note that it currently depends on the LAPACK linear algebra package (see below).

 The software is freely available for research purposes.

                                  CONTENTS

 PHAST consists of a fairly large library of reusable subroutines and a small collection of executable programs that use the library.